mickelindahl/hapi_orchestra_view/README.md

 # Hapi orchestra view

-Library for composing page views.
-A director.html file us used to compose the input from a set of general templates (.i.e head.html, scripts.html or footer.html) plus the main body of the web page.
-Each of the templates except `raw.html` are compiled using handlebars.
-For all compilations the parameters defined in `options.params` is used.
+Library for composing page views through a director that orchestrates templates into a view.
+A director.html file is used to compose the input from a number of templates where templates except `raw.html` are compiled using handlebars.
+Parameters in `options.params` are available to all templates.

 ## Installation